Genocs/microservice-template/README_NUGET.md

 ## Containerization

-The API project, being .NET7, it is configured to have built-in support for containerization.
+The project, being .NET7, it is configured to have built-in support for containerization.
 That means, you really don't need a `dockerfile` to containerize the webapi.

 To build a docker image, all you have to do is, ensure that docker-desktop or docker instance is running.
 And run the following command at the root of the solution.